 11) Provide a place for anonymous submissions.

-For some people, the "right format" might be an anonymous submission.
+For some people, the "right" format might be an anonymous submission.
 Provide a place for anonymous idea submission both before and after the meeting.
-People might have some ideas before or after the meeting that they're reticent to bring up in front of the group.
+People might have some ideas that they're reticent to bring up in front of the group.
 It'd be a shame to miss out on those ideas due to shyness, discomfort, or simply a preference for writing out ideas instead of speaking about them.
 This is easy to set up through a Google form.